When is season 2 of Ricky Gervais series After Life released?

-Ricky Gervais’ brutally sincere comedy After Life is coming again to Netflix for a second collection.
+Ricky Gervais’ brutally trustworthy comedy After Life is coming again to Netflix for a second sequence.

 This implies followers might be reunited with Gervais’ grieving protagonist Tony – however who else might be reprising their roles?
 And when will the brand new episodes hit Netflix?

-Right here’s the whole lot it’s worthwhile to know (**WARNING: SPOILERS FOR AFTER LIFE SERIES ONE**)…
+Right here’s all the pieces you should know (**WARNING: SPOILERS FOR AFTER LIFE SERIES ONE**)…

-- Ricky Gervais confirms he’s writing a second collection of After Life
+- Ricky Gervais confirms he’s writing a second sequence of After Life

-- Viewers are “crying and laughing” at Ricky Gervais’ “poignant” new collection After Life
+- Viewers are “crying and laughing” at Ricky Gervais’ “poignant” new sequence After Life

 - Take heed to the HEARALPUBLICIST Podcast now: subscribe on iTunes / subscribe on Google Podcasts